john-carroll-sw/coffee-chat-voice-assistant/README.md

    * **Important**: Beware that the resources created by this command will incur immediate costs, primarily from the AI Search resource.
 These resources may accrue costs even if you interrupt the command before it is fully executed.
 You can run `azd down` or delete the resources manually to avoid unnecessary spending.
    * You will be prompted to select two locations, one for the majority of resources and one for the OpenAI resource, which is currently a short list.
 That location list is based on the [OpenAI model availability table](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#global-standard-model-availability) and may become outdated as availability changes.

 1. After the application has been successfully deployed you will see a URL printed to the console.
 Navigate to that URL to interact with the app in your browser.
-To try out the app, click the "Start conversation button", say "Hello", and then ask a question about your data like "What is the whistleblower policy for Contoso electronics?"
+To try out the app, click the "Start conversation button", say "Hello", and then ask a question about your data like "Could I get a small latte?"
 You can also now run the app locally by following the instructions in [the next section](#development-server).

 ## Development server